gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 But this becomes a lot easier in functional programing languages where the state is just transformed. ​

-This simplifies the things a lot – making it a lot more easy to achieve for example concurrency and be able to take advantage of the multi cores of a machine in using the CPU in a more efficient way.​
+This simplifies the things a lot – making it easier to achieve for example concurrency and be able to take advantage of the multi cores of a machine in using the CPU in a more efficient way.​

 ​
 ### 3 million connections on a single node